hmrc/voa-property-linking-frontend/README.md

 ```
 ### Running the application

 Ensure that you have the latest versions of the required services and that they are running.
-This can be done via service manager using the PROPERTY_LINKING profile
+This can be done via service manager using the BUSINESS_RATES_ALL profile
 ```
-sm --start PROPERTY_LINKING -f sm --stop PROPERTY_LINKING
+sm --start BUSINESS_RATES_ALL -v sm --stop VOA_PROPERTY_LINKING_FRONTEND
 ```
 * `cd` to the root of the project.
 * `sbt run`